 Beyond the diffs, a patch or pull request contains additional information such as who made the changes, from where (which repo/branch/commit), any comments made by the submitter and subsequent code reviewers, and other stuff.

-To see your diffs on Github (without making a Github pull request) is easy!
+To see your diffs on GitHub (without making a GitHub pull request) is easy!
 View a repo's history and open up any commit.
-For example: 9bc4981fd1df2c8c2617165ec491ed27c7291774.
+For example, this commit from GitHup.com/profwpollock/COP-2805C-2021: 5904b1d8a67ae1c2eddfabef270d38dd8f8d4f03.
 You can use the “unified” view to see the diffs in a way that is easy to copy and then save as the patch (in a file or email).
 (The other view is “split” view, showing you the differences side-by-side.)

 A pull request (or patch) might look similar to the following:

-Notice in the above example that no lines were replaced; only three lines were added.
-If your patch shows lots of deletions or replacements of lines you didn't think you changed, you probably did something wrong and should try again.
+Notice in the above example that no lines were replaced; only four lines were added.
+If your patch shows lots of deletions or replacements of lines (and/or files) you didn't think you changed, you probably did something wrong and should try again.

 The exact format of a patch depends on what you used to create it (NetBeans, Visual Studio, Eclipse, TortoiseGit, plain old Git, or something else).
 Here's one I created in Eclipse for another project, selecting the “git email header” format: